 Theme 5: YouTuber influencer marketing is effective because they are not strangers

 Influencer marketing of HFSS products was considered to be particularly effective because YouTubers are familiar whereas in other forms of marketing (e.g., television advertisements) endorsement is often provided by strangers; K (girl, aged 10): “I think YouTubers are a bit better because you might know the person on YouTube, with adverts you don’t know who’s doing it.”
 These findings are consistent with source credibility theory which asserts that if a source is deemed to be credible, then viewers will develop a positive attitude towards the product [29–31].
 On the other hand, some children believed that well-known endorsers were not important for this marketing to be effective, and simply recommending a food to a person would likely convince them to try it.
 M (boy, aged 10): “If I told someone there was a new food called Nutella, they might try it.
 Even if I told a random stranger, they would try it”.
-The attitude shared in this quote supports the work of researchers who claim that word of mouth (WOM) is an influential marketing technique [90–93][90,91].
-Not only is influencer marketing akin to a WOM recommendation, given that children are trusting of YouTubers who are familiar (Theme 4), but it also promotes genuine WOM recommendations to be shared by encouraging viewers to share this marketing (Theme 3).
+The attitude shared in this quote supports the work of researchers who claim that electronic word of mouth (eWOM) is an influential marketing technique [90–93].
+Not only is influencer marketing akin to an eWOM recommendation, given that children are trusting of YouTubers who are familiar (Theme 4), but it also promotes genuine eWOM recommendations to be shared by encouraging viewers to share this marketing (Theme 3).

 Some children thought that influencer marketing is likely effective because viewers will wish to imitate the YouTuber’s behavior; M (boy, aged 11): “If they (viewer) know a famous person likes it […] they want to be like him, so they’ll think ‘oh, I’ll get some Nutella’.”
 This understanding supports the claims of social cognitive theory [24] and research that shows that children wish to copy celebrity lifestyles [94,95].
 Advertising that conveys popularity and status from consuming food brands may help viewers to establish their own identities [53], just as watching YouTubers with similar interests and beliefs can (Theme 1).